-However, as explained by Microsoft, the feature Word uses to convert PDF files to Word documents (called PDF Reflow) “works best with files that are mostly text” and doesn’t handle elements such as tables with cell spacing very well.
+However, the feature Word uses to convert PDF files to Word documents (called PDF Reflow):

 If you encounter problems while using Word to convert a PDF file to Excel, you can always try one of the other methods I describe in this blog post.

 Convert PDF File To Excel Using Microsoft Word Online

 Even though the process for converting a PDF file to Excel using Word Online is substantially similar to that I followed when using the desktop version of Word, there are a few small differences.
 Let's take a look at the 5 easy steps you can use to convert a PDF file to Excel using Word Online.

 Step #1: Upload The PDF File To OneDrive